wylinks/mpiot/docs/rtl8195a/modules/wireless.rst

    Constructor to create a `WLAN` object, support STA (station), AP and STA_AP cocurrency mode.

-   :param const mode: wlan mode, available modes please see :ref:`wlan-mode-list`
+   :param const mode: wlan mode, available modes: :ref:`wlan-mode-list`
    :param str ssid: your ssid in :data:`WLAN.AP` and :data:`WLAN.STA_AP` modes.
-   :param tuple auth: your security type and password in :data:`WLAN.AP` and :data:`WLAN.STA_AP` modes. available security types please see :ref:`wlan-security-types`
+   :param tuple auth: your security type and password in :data:`WLAN.AP` and :data:`WLAN.STA_AP` modes. available types: :ref:`wlan-security-types`
    :param int channel: wifi channel in :data:`WLAN.AP` and :data:`WLAN.STA_AP` modes.
+   :raises ValueError:
-   :raises ValueError: if channel is not at the range of 1 ~ 11.
+                1. if channel is not at the range of 1 ~ 11.
+                2. if ssid length is larger than 32 characters.
+                3. if password length is larger than 32 characters.
-   :return: wlan object
+   :return: :class:`WLAN` object

    :data:`WLAN.STA` mode example, you can connect to an AP